Skip to main content

 Configure Notification Rules

-Alert notification rules follow the escalation rules under the channel.
+If you choose Flashduty channels, alert notification rules follow the escalation rules under the channel.
 You can set up responders for your team to assign alerts when they occur

 Alert Settings